Uberspace/lab/source/guide_framadate.rst

   Allow from all

-and create the .htpasswd file containing the authorized user and password:
+Then create the file ``.htpasswd`` containing the authorized user and password:

 ::

-  [isabell@stardust ~]$ htpasswd -bc ~/html/framadate/admin/.htpasswd admin "MySuperSecretPassword"
+  [isabell@stardust ~]$ htpasswd -bc ~/html/admin/.htpasswd admin "MySuperSecretPassword"
   [isabell@stardust ~]$

 As of writing this text, the ``.htaccess`` and ``.htpasswd`` files are protected from browser access by the default webserver configuration.